-4. Member States and, in case of support by the Commission, the Commission shall ensure that the first soil measurements are performed at the latest by...
-(OP: please insert the date = [...]
-5 years after date of entry into force of the Directive).

-5. Member States shall ensure that new soil measurements are performed [...] every [...]
-6 years within one sampling campaign or as part of a continuous sampling scheme during the indicated period of time.
+- 4. Member States and, in case of support by the Commission, the Commission shall ensure that the first soil measurements are performed at the latest by...
+(OP: please insert the date = 5 years after date of entry into force of the Directive). - 5.
+Member States shall ensure that new soil measurements are performed every 6 years within one sampling campaign or as part of a continuous sampling scheme during the indicated period of time.

-By way of derogation from the first subparagraph, Member States may decide, before a new sampling campaign, not to carry out new soil measurements for a soil descriptor in part or in all of their territory if it is reasonable and justified to expect, based on data previously collected pursuant to Articles 6, 7 and 8, and the use of scientific evidence, including predictive soil models, that the value of such soil descriptor has not evolved significantly since the last cycle.
+By way of derogation from the first subparagraph, Member States may decide, before the second and subsequent sampling campaigns not to carry out new soil measurements for a soil descriptor in part or in all of their territory if it is reasonable and justified to expect, based on data previously collected pursuant to Articles 6, 7 and 8, and the use of scientific evidence, including predictive soil models, supported by a statistically significant amount of field data in terms of geographical and temporal coverage, that the value of such soil descriptor has not evolved significantly with respect to the uncertainty of the measurement since the last cycle.
 Member States shall without undue delay notify the Commission of any such decision.
+A derogation cannot be granted for the same measurement over two consecutive sampling campaigns.